MengTube/Foolers-Mod/README.md

 - Using the mod
   - Do not cover or remove the in-game credits
 - Using the source code
+  - Do not republish this mod
-  - If you publish the mod or a modified version of it, make sure to credit me
+  - If you publish a modified version of it, make sure to credit me

 #
 <p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC.</p>